SiteSupra/sitesupra-docs/docs/installation.rst

 Configuring SiteSupra
 ---------------------

-Follow the next steps to configure SiteSupra on your computer:
+To configure SiteSupra on your computer follow the next steps :

 1. Run ``composer update`` to update dependencies;
-2. Set up web server permissions for ``storage`` folder (you can stick to plain old chmod 777 or use ACL approach as `Symfony <http://symfony.com/doc/current/book/installation.html#checking-symfony-application-configuration-and-setup>`_ does;
+2. Set up web server permissions for ``storage`` folder (you can stick to plain old chmod 777 or use ACL approach as `Symfony <http://symfony.com/doc/current/book/installation.html#checking-symfony-application-configuration-and-setup>`_ does);
 3. Copy ``supra/config.yml.example`` to ``supra/config.yml`` and provide database credentials;
 4. Create database by running ``supra/cli.php doctrine:schema:update --force``;
 5. Load initial fixtures by running ``supra/cli.php supra:bootstrap``;